mikedidomizio/mikedidomizio-resume/README.md

 new screenshots which will also need to be reviewed/committed for the build to pass.

 If it fails, and it probably will, review the diffs and if everything is satisfactory, delete the `__image_snapshots__` directory and run it again.
-At this time, the setup is still not perfected.
+At this time, the setup is still not seamless.

 ### Compiles and hot-reloads for development
 ```